Giants vs. Padres Player Props Betting Odds

 Wade Stats

-- Wade has 60 hits with 11 doubles, a triple, nine home runs, 47 walks and 28 RBI.
-He's also stolen two bases.
+- Wade has collected 61 hits with 11 doubles, a triple, nine home runs and 47 walks.
+He has driven in 28 runs with two stolen bases.

 Wade Recent Games